bhontz/icebreaker/AWSENDPOINT.md

 indication that you are now working within the virtual environment.

-If you "cloned" this project from github, you'll note the use of requirements.txt file which contains the python modules the project requires.
+If you "cloned" this project from github, you'll note the use of requirements.txt file which contains the python modules this project requires.
 To install the requirements within your new virtual environment, use pip as shown here: